Five Peaks Challenge event details

 All pedal cycles welcome including electric assist e-bikes

-Normally, if you bypass all peaks the distances are 87 km (longer ride) and 57 km (shorter ride).
+If you bypass all peaks the distances are 80 km (longer ride) and 57 km (shorter ride).

 All money raised goes to